struct-ure/kg/CONTRIBUTING.md

 The integer ranking also lets graph users [present concepts](https://struct-ure.github.io/kg/examples/ui-tree/) in a logic order.
 For example, we define Markup Languages, Programming Languages, and other core IT concepts with a zero prefix.
 We rank things like ERP systems with a '4' prefix.

-Without this integer ranking, we'd be at the mercy of the alphabetical sort of folder entries.
+Without this integer ranking, we'd be at the mercy of the alphabetical sort of file names.

 #### Labels
 The text between the integer prefix and the .json suffix will become the English-specific label in the graph.
 You can override this (as well as add labels for other languages) by editing the .json file (see 'File Contents' below).